Here Comes the Night

 "Here Comes the Night" is a 1964 song, written by Bert Berns.
-It became a hit for Northern Irish band Them, fronted by Van Morrison, in March 1965, charting at No. 2 in the UK and No. 24 in the US.
+It became a hit for Northern Irish band Them, fronted by Van Morrison, in March 1965, charting at No. 2 in the UK, No. 8 in Canada, and No. 24 in the US.
 Them's single is listed at either No. 33 or No. 36 in the Top 100 best-selling UK singles during the calendar year 1965, depending on source.

 The song was originally released as a single in both the UK and the US. by another Decca Records' artiste, Lulu, in November 1964.
 Lulu's recording charted at No. 50 in the UK, and failed to chart at all in the US.

 Recording and history

 Them's version of the song was the second Them track produced by Bert Berns and the first occasion that Them recorded one of his compositions.
 It was recorded in a session at Decca Studios in West Hampstead, London in October 1964 along with "Baby, Please Don't Go" and "All For Myself".

 Jimmy Page played guitar on this arrangement.
 Andy White and Tommy Scott performed backing vocals with Phil Coulter on keyboards.
 Drummer Ronnie Millings recalled that the band worked on the song at the studio with rehearsals lasting four days.
 [Billy Harrison noted that "I remember sitting in Decca when Bert said he had this song, and he came out with "Here Comes the Night".
 He had a riff and that's all he had, and we sat and we worked on it, and we came up with what you hear.
 We worked at it sitting in the studio—but no engineers or anything."
 Phil Coulter later said, "I knew I'd heard a smash.
 It was the first time I'd ever heard a hit record in its emerging state."

 According to Phil Coulter the band had intended this song to be the follow-up to "Baby, Please Don't Go" but Decca rush-released a recording of the song by Lulu in November 1964.
 The band members of Them were said to be bitterly disappointed by this decision made by Decca and Phil Solomon.
 Phil Coulter remarked: "They bitched to me a lot but they wouldn't dare to have said anything to Solomon."
 The band was said to have a "certain grim satisfaction" as Lulu's recording reached No. 50 and then dropped off the charts.

 Despite a bold, breezy tone the song's lyrics tell a tale of obsessive jealousy and approaching loneliness from the point of view of a rejected lover who voyeuristically watches the new couple.